Boston Dog Bite

 Even when a dog bite is cleaned, it has a greater chance of becoming infected than other types of wounds.
 Watch for swelling, tenderness, and oozing.
 Check for a fever or chills regularly.
 If any of these symptoms appear, seek immediate medical care.
 Children are also more likely than adults to suffer from emotional trauma after a dog bite.
 Seek the help of a trained counselor if your child has nightmares or fear of dogs after being bitten.

 Medical care after any Boston dog bite can be expensive, especially if the victim is a child.
-Facial bites often require plastic surgery to avoid permanent scars and disfigurement.
+Facial bites often require plastic surgery to avoid permanent scars.
 Bites to extremities such as hands or legs can cause lifelong nerve damage or loss of use.
 Once your loved one is safe and receiving medical care, it is important that you contact a Boston personal injury lawyer at DiBella Law Offices, P.C., at (617) 870-0907 to schedule a free consultation.
-Knowing your rights and how to seek compensation from the dog’s owner can help to relieve your concerns over this traumatic event.
+Knowing your rights and how to seek compensation from the dog’s owner can relieve your concerns over this traumatic event.